Wang Wei (SF Express)

 Wang Wei (王卫 (Wáng Wèi); born October 1970), also known as Dick Wang, is a Chinese billionaire entrepreneur, who is the founder and chairman of SF Express, a Shenzhen-based multinational delivery services and logistics company.

-As of February 2024, his net worth was estimated at US$13.5 billion.
+As of August 2026, his net worth was estimated at US$15.3 billion.
+He remains chairman and majority shareholder of the Chinese conglomerate SF Holding.

 Early life

-Wang Wei was born in Shanghai, China.
+Wang Wei was born in Shanghai, China in 1971.
 His father was a Russian language translator for the Chinese Air Force, and his mother was a university professor.
-At age 7, Wang's family moved to Hong Kong, where he attended primary and secondary school.
+As a child, he moved to Hong Kong with his family, at age 7, where he attended primary and secondary school.
 After graduating, Wang did not go to university, but instead went to work in the manufacturing sector.